Searching and filtering events

 You can search the chronology in two ways:

-- Quick Search on the Table presentation
+- Quick Search above the table

 - The Search tab